SanderBuruma/solana-research/README.md

   - Period-based ROI analysis (24h, 7d, 30d)
   - Saves detailed reports to CSV files

+- **-4 <address>**: Detect Copy Traders
+  - Identifies wallets that may be copy trading the target wallet
+  - Analyzes the first 10 token buys from the target wallet
+  - Detects other wallets that bought the same tokens within 30 seconds
+  - Tracks copy frequency, token diversity, and timing patterns
+  - Generates a ranked list of potential copy traders
+  - Provides statistical insights on copying behavior
+  - Exports findings to a timestamped CSV report

 ### 📊 Multi-Wallet Analytics

 - **-5 <address> [<address> ...]**: Comparative DeFi Summary